About dashboards, charts, reports, & widgets

 Gain visibility into your team's progress by adding one or more widgets or charts to your dashboard.
 Customizable, highly configurable dashboards provide you and your teams with the flexibility to share information, monitor progress and trends, and improve your workflow processes.
 Each team can tailor their dashboards to share information and monitor their progress.

 If you're just starting out, read Add, rename, and delete dashboards.
-Looking for instructions on a specific task, in context chart, widget, or report?
-See Dashboards and widgets quick reference.
-To learn about our reporting solutions, read Reporting Roadmap.
+Looking for instructions on a specific task, in-context chart, widget, or report?
+See Dashboards, charts, and quick reference.
+For more information, see the Reporting roadmap.

 Important